MostAwesomeDude/brismu/src/ganai.md

 but whose inclusion couldn't be postponed to the discussion on [non-logical connectives](cmima.md).
 There are axioms of first- and second-order universal quantification:

-XXX table: ax-spec1, ax-spec2, ax-qi1, ax-qi2
+~table ax-spec1 ax-spec2 ax-qi1 ax-qi2